 Classical Composers explores nine periods of classical music.
 We have created Playlists of the "Greatest Hits" for each composer on SPOTIFY.
 Each period contains carefully chosen compositions highlighting the major periods of music.
 This cross-sectional study focuses upon the differences between periods, because it is these differences that show shifts in ideas.
 Even your children can hear these differences.

 Your family will develop a rich musical background as you listen to hundreds of quality audio recordings You will gain a sense of the broad sweep of ideas in the flow of history.
 As the changes in music are heard, the corresponding shifts in worldviews will be explained.

 A Unique Study

-The primary purpose of Adventures In Art is to help your children see the shifts in style from period to period — to see art in the flow of history.
-Beginning with paintings from the Early Christian period, your children will move quickly through each major period of history.
-It is believed that these shifts in style as seen in art reflect corresponding changes in thought.
-Because Adventures In Art is seeking to show the effect of world-views on culture, it is a cross-sectional study.
-That is to say, instead of an in-depth study of each period of history where all major artists from each style are studied prior to moving to the next period, each Gallery of Adventures In Art includes one significant painter from each period.
-In order to see the unfolding of Western culture, the paintings are set in a chronological sequence.
+The primary purpose of The Fine Arts: A Historical Perspective is to help your children see the shifts in style from period to period — to see art and hear music in the flow of history.
+Beginning with paintings and music from the Early Christian period, your children will move quickly through each major period of history.
+It is believed that these shifts in style as seen in art and heard in music reflect corresponding changes in beliefs.
+Because The Fine Arts: A Historical Perspective is seeking to show the effect of world-views on culture, it is a cross-sectional study.
+That is to say, instead of an in-depth study of each period of history where all major artists or composers from each style are studied prior to moving to the next period, each Gallery of Adventures In Art and Performance from Classical Composers include one significant painter or composer from each period.
+In order to see the unfolding of Western culture, the paintings and musical compositions are set in a chronological sequence.
 Your children will begin to recognize the characteristic style of each period as well as to contrast styles from previous periods.
-This cross-sectional approach allows your children to see very quickly the changes in art that indicate changes in worldview.
+This cross-sectional approach allows your children to see very quickly the changes in art and hear the changes in music that indicate changes in worldviews.